schnick3rs/wang-charz/posts/3-the-journey-of-the-golden-goose-session-one.md

 Again, the Captain proclaimed his demands.
 Three of the Hives followed the call, but the remaining 6 allied and **Obedia** announced them to be the "true" Empire (good lck with that).

 Some planning occurred.
-Then the execution of those plans: The Scout Epimetheus and the Magos would infiltrate the main Hive and deactivate the remaining planetary defence systems.
+Then the execution of those plans: The Astartes Scout Epimetheus and the Magos would infiltrate the main Hive and deactivate the remaining planetary defence systems.
 Once they where disabled, the landing operation would start.